 - Eat Right.
 Your doctor has probably already given you this recommendation, but your dentist might offer it, too.
 When pregnant, avoid sugary sweets (as hard as that may be) and eat a healthy, balanced diet.
 Although you may not think about this when your baby is developing, he/she actually begins developing their first teeth about three months into your pregnancy.
 By eating a healthy diet of dairy products, cheese and yogurt, for example, you can help in the development of your baby’s teeth, gums and bones.

 Other Tips for Trips to the Dental Office

 - Take a pillow with you to the dentist office to help keep you and your baby more comfortable.

 - Bringing some of your favorite music and your headphones can also help you feel more comfortable.

 - Refrain from crossing your legs when you’re in the dentist’s chair.
 This will maintain healthy circulation, as this is a common problem throughout pregnancy.

 - Although these have been mentioned above, make sure you eat a balanced diet, brush your teeth with an ADA (American Dental Association) approved fluoride toothpaste twice a day and floss on a daily basis.

-Once you have delivered and you finally have that bundle of joy in your arms, you’ll want to revisit your dentist to make sure you do not have any signs of gum disease.
+Once you’ve delivered and you finally have that bundle of joy in your arms, you’ll want to revisit your dentist to make sure you don’t have any signs of gum disease.
 If you experienced gum problems while you were pregnant, you may be at greater risk of this.

 How are you maintaining good oral hygiene during your pregnancy?
 Did any of these steps listed surprise you?